alecF2/redditrack/README.md

 Uses snoowrap to access the Reddit API.

 Using Next.js on the front-end.
 Combining Next.js built-in API pages with Apollo Server Micro to utilize GraphQL on the back-end.

+Firebase for login and authentication.
+Trying out the new v9 beta SDK.